-Other experts agree with this assessment.
-Dr. Sharon Cregier stated, “A natural, or effortless balance is maintained by a forward lean over the forequarters, freedom of movement of the head and neck, and lack of threat from behind.”
+Other experts agreed with this assessment.
+Dr. Sharon Cregier conducted her own research and stated, “A natural, or effortless balance is maintained by a forward lean over the forequarters, freedom of movement of the head and neck, and lack of threat from behind.”

 She continued, “That horses can most easily maintain their balance facing away from the direction of travel has been demonstrated using stock trailers, vans, 3-horse and 2-horse tagalongs or bumper pulls.”

 Often, when horses are left untethered in an open stock trailer, horses will voluntarily stand backwards or at a backwards slant.
 See for yourself next time you pass a stock trailer filled with untied animals.

 This theory was even tested by Japanese scientists who observed how horses prefer to stand facing backwards when let loose in a trailer.
 Even other animals enjoy traveling in the rear facing direction.
 Giraffes and rhinoceros are always transported in a rear facing direction.